With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 Whether you are new to D&D 5e or have been playing since its launch, the Thief is always a solid option for nearly any type of campaign!

-Conclusion – Guide to the Rogue Thief in D&D 5e
+Conclusion – Thief Rogue in D&D 5e

 When it comes to getting into (and safely out of) trouble, the Thief is a master!